kconner/mess-with-jujutsu/readme.md

 > jj commands primarily operate on the data structures stored in its repository, rather than on the working copy.

 - `jj edit @+`: Edit the child of the working copy, same as `jj next --edit` I think.

+- `jj bookmark create -r @- main`: Make a local main branch pointed at the parent change.

+- `jj log -r 'ancestors(main, 2)'`: See the last two commits on the main branch.

+- `jj bookmark set -r @ main`: Point the main branch at the working copy

+Generally you'd update the branch bookmark before you push.
+New local commits can stay flexible in the meantime.